mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 1. Create an empty working directory on the computer you are using as the deploy host.

-   For example, you might run the following on your laptop:
+   For example, you might run the following:

    ```bash
    mkdir konvoy-deploy